LoganEStack/cs_compendium/README.md

 > exceptions (such as with Dijkstra’s) these algorithm implementations
 > shouldn’t be memorized.
 Rather, they should be reviewed to determine
 > underlying concepts and observations.

+> Remember to ask about the expected input size.
+Sometimes, the interviewer
+> will be vague, but if they do give you a range, it can be a clue.
+> For example, if n is very small, it is likely backtracking.
+If n is
+> around 100 - 1000, an O( n^2 ) solution might be optimal.
+If n is
+> very large then you might need to do better than O(n).

 > **[https://www.geeksforgeeks.org/fundamentals-of-algorithms/](https://www.geeksforgeeks.org/fundamentals-of-algorithms/)**